Dynamic properties in a collisional model for confined granular fluids. A review: Introduction

 From a conceptual point of view, both thermostats and boundary driving introduce energy into the system through mechanisms that are external to the collisional dynamics between grains.
 Another option, inspired by the vertical-to-horizontal energy injection in the Q2D geometry (Fig.~\ref{fig.setup}.b-c), is to develop models in which energy injection is incorporated more directly into the collision process itself with particles moving purely in two-dimensions (Fig.~\ref{fig.setup}.d).
 The first of these models considers random restitution coefficients with values smaller (dissipative) or larger (energy injection) than one \cite{Trizac2001}.
 However, the system lacks an intrinsic energy scale, and the total energy of the system behaves like a random walk, and therefore no stationary state is reached.
 Moreover, it does not reproduce the power law decay of the velocity distribution \cite{Barrat2003}.
 Such collisional models modify the binary collision rules so that collisions can either dissipate or inject energy, depending on the velocities of the colliding pair of particles.
 The advantage of these models is that they preserve the structure of the Boltzmann or Enskog equation, as they include the driving mechanism into the collision operator.
-The hope is that this modification makes still possible to use standard techniques of kinetic theory to study such systems (driven steady states) without introducing external forces or boundary terms, and to analyze their properties within a unified kinetic theory framework.
+The hope is that this modification still makes it possible to use standard techniques of kinetic theory to study such systems (driven steady states) without introducing external forces or boundary terms, and to analyze their properties within a unified kinetic theory framework. \vicente{An alternative approach to modeling driven dissipative systems \cite{PNASLeiNi,PRLMaire2025} is based on a hybrid framework, in which energy is injected during collisions while dissipation, occurs during the free flight between them, instead via a normal restitution coefficient.
+More specifically, at each collision an amount $\Delta E > 0$ is added to the post-collisional kinetic energy.
+In contrast, viscous damping acts during the free-flight stage according to $\dot{\mathbf{v}}_i = -\gamma \mathbf{v}_i$, where $\gamma$ is the friction coefficient.
+These articles derive hydrodynamic equations for the system.
+A key result is the emergence of hyperuniform states, which are locally disordered (fluid-like) yet exhibit long-range order akin to crystalline structures.}